 Theme: Menu was an Italian theme

 Who was Thomas.
 Hubbard? also was called “General Hubbard “, the counsel for Southern Pacific Co.(ships, ferry boats, & railroads)

 Who was invited?
 The merchants of San Francisco, & the top executives of the So.
 Pacific Railroad Co. lived all over the United States of America.
 They would have traveled to San Francisco by the train & probably stayed at the Palace Hotel where the fancy dinner was being held.

 What did they wear?
-It was fashionable at the time for a gentlemen to attire himself in a top hat & tails, which was a tux and black tie with tails, black shiny dress shoes & top hat.
+It was fashionable at the time for a gentlemen to attire himself in a top hat & tails, which was a tux & black tie with tails, black shiny dress shoes.

 Where was the celebration?
 Palace Hotel, SF, CA In the 1890’s the Palace Hotel in San Francisco, California was a world-class hotel.